microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 The FHIR specification defines a RESTful API framework for accessing Resources on a FHIR server.
 In real-world implementations, when an authenticated client app queries a FHIR server for a Resource or set of Resources, the server checks for authorization, and if the request is within the client app's permissions, the server carries out a search and returns the results.
 The FHIR standard offers a variety of options for fine tuning search criteria, and in this challenge, we will get practice with different methods of querying the FHIR service in Azure Health Data Services.

 Think of these FHIR searches in user terms – a doctor may want to find all encounters for patients with a certain condition.
-Queries like this are focused on finding Resource instances* per some filter criteria on a FHIR server (in this case, `Encounter` instances filtered by the `Condition` of interest).
+Queries like this are focused on finding Resource instances* per some filter criteria (in this case, `Encounter` instances filtered by the `Condition` of interest).

 > Note: A Resource instance on a FHIR server has a unique, server-wide Resource `id`.
 This `id` is also referred to as the Resource instance's [Logical ID](https://www.hl7.org/fhir/resource.html#id).